What is Coaching?

 Summary

-Where other professions such as teaching, mentoring or consultancy may give structured guidance or advice, coaching doesn't.
-Contrastingly, it's a more fluid approach which sees the coach using creative techniques to help you discover your own answers.
+Where other professions, such as teaching, mentoring, or consulting, may provide structured guidance or advice, coaching doesn't.
+Contrastingly, it's a more fluid approach that sees the coach using creative techniques to help you discover your own answers.

 By asking questions to understand your context, a coach will help you explore your options.
 They'll also have an expectation that you'll be committed to taking the actions you've identified as necessary for achieving your goals.

-Effective coaching will also challenge your thinking; the mindsets that may be holding you back.
-And, by using research-based techniques, aid you in changing those which prove unhelpful in your efforts to realise your ambitions.
+Effective coaching will also challenge your thinking and the mindsets that may be holding you back.
+And, by using research-based techniques, you can change those that prove unhelpful in your efforts to realise your ambitions.

-Importantly, a good coach understands the value of helping you to grow in self-awareness and personal responsibility.
-And furthermore, is willing to offer ongoing support and accountability to see you succeed.
+Importantly, a good coach understands the value of helping you grow in self-awareness and personal responsibility.
+And furthermore, he or she is willing to offer ongoing support and accountability to see you succeed.

 . . .